 Everyone has experienced cognitive lapses such as decreased ability to concentrate or absorb information efficiently.
-These and other cognitive difficulties (e.g. difficulties with concentrating, remembering information, problem solving, slowed thinking speed) oftentimes result from temporary changes, and are part of everyday functioning.
-In short, thinking ability will fluctuate throughout the day, week, and as we age, usually imperceptibly (we don’t necessarily notice the change).
+These and other cognitive difficulties (e.g. difficulties with concentrating, remembering information, problem-solving, slowed thinking speed) oftentimes result from temporary changes and are part of everyday functioning.
+In short, just like our mood, our thinking ability will fluctuate throughout the day, week, and as we age, usually imperceptibly (we don’t necessarily notice the change).
 Just as our mood is not always the same (it fluctuates throughout the day and from day to day), so can our level of cognitive functioning show fluctuations.
 Temporary factors that can impact cognitive functioning include decreased sleep, fatigue, low blood sugar, changes in dietary intake, emotional upheaval (positive or negative), and pain (non-exhaustive list).
 These temporary factors can usually be easily taken care of, and thus will not interfere with your daily life and your overall quality of life.

 Other factors that can impact cognitive functioning include acquired brain injury, learning disability, and changes due to experiencing an aging disease (e.g. Alzheimer’s Disease).
 Notwithstanding, cognitive functioning can be improved (and with it emotional well-being) by learning to utilize strategies effectively and understanding how different factors impact your cognitive functioning.